Mativvu/SquareSolver/README.md

 ### Compatibily
-This project was made for MacOS, but you can still run it on any other OS if you delete compilation flags from bash file **compile.sh**, also you will lose a feature of shouting "ER TE"[^1] from your speakers, but this is optional.
+This project was made for MacOS, but you can still run it on any other OS if you delete compilation flags from bash file [compile.sh](compile.sh), also you will lose a feature of shouting "ER TE"[^1] from your speakers, but this is optional.

 [^1]: "ER TE" or "РТ" is an abbreviation of MIPT faculty "FRECT" I`m studing at.

-This is the line you need to find in **compile.sh** and delete everything after the word *program*(all ... stuff).
+This is the line you need to find in [compile.sh](compile.sh) and delete everything after the word *program*.
 ```
-g++ SSCatchError.cpp SquareSolver.cpp SSFlagsAndFiles.cpp SSInput.cpp SSSolve.cpp SSOutput.cpp SSUnitTest.cpp -o program ...
+g++ SSCatchError.cpp SquareSolver.cpp SSFlagsAndFiles.cpp SSInput.cpp SSSolve.cpp SSOutput.cpp SSUnitTest.cpp -o program <flags to delete>
 ```

 ### How to run the program
-Compilator: project was tested on Clang of version 15.0.0.
+Compilator: project was tested on Clang version 15.0.0.

 Github URL for cloning:
 ```